 Whether you are an undergraduate, a prospective graduate student or a postdoc – we are always willing to discuss the possibility of having you on our team!
 We are especially interested in hearing from folks that are excited, self-starting, teachable, positive, dependable, perseverant, and responsible.
 Because we have a broad range of projects in our laboratory spanning both aquatic and terrestrial ecosystems, we seek individuals from diverse backgrounds.

-Undergraduates: Contact Dr. Carini about potential research projects.
+Undergraduates: Read this and contact Dr. Carini about potential research projects.

 Prospective graduate students: Before applying to graduate school, contact Dr. Carini (but first read this).
 You will need to apply for graduate school, currently as a Department of Soil, Water and Environmental Science student, which is outlined here.
 Students with a Master’s degree or 2+ years post-graduate laboratory experience are strongly encouraged to inquire about PhD positions.
 There are limited opportunities for teaching assistantships as a graduate student, which means most admission decisions will depend on whether we have money to support you.
 You can help by bringing your own funding.
 As a student in our lab, you will be encouraged to apply for external funding.